TomBebbington/awe/README.md

 which is called an entity id.
 You can then attach data to these entities and run system on entities with a selection of components.

-## What can I do to speed up my project?

-Nothing.
-Thanks to the power of Haxe macros, all of the optimisations that can be done are done in the background.

 ## Making the `Engine`

 The `Engine` is the what encapsulates all the components and systems contained in